liferay/liferay-docs/discover/commerce/articles/06-tax-providers.markdown

 applied.
 Simply leave the *Region* or *Zip* fields blank to apply the rate to a larger area.

-To the rate to a product, select one from your catalog, go to *configuration* &rarr; *Tax Categories* &rarr; [Add](../icon-add.png) and select the appropriate tax category.
+To deploy the rate to a product, select one from your catalog, go to *configuration* &rarr; *Tax Categories* &rarr; [Add](../icon-add.png) and select the appropriate tax category.